scumbug/joplin-web/docker.md

 ## before building

+### get the joplin config directory

+Configure your joplin app like you want it.
+Connect to your joplin app with the webclipper and save the token for later.
+Afterwards copy your joplin config directory to the directory where you want to mount the docker volume.

+`cp -r /home/foxmask/.config/joplin-desktop /data/`

 ### set the environment

 `cp joplin_web/env.docker.sample .env`
 Copy the example env and do not forget to setup the parms in the `.env` file describes in the `settings` paragraph of the [README.md](README.md#settings).
 At least the joplin webclipper token needs to be set.

-### get the joplin config directory

-Configure your joplin app like you want it.
-Afterwards copy your joplin config directory to the directory where you want to mount the docker volume.

-`cp -r /home/foxmask/.config/joplin-desktop /data/`

 ### define the URL to joplin web